oddkiva/sara/README.md

 Of course, you will not want to use my library and use *OpenCV* instead, and that's fine.

-The two aspects below are always in my mind when I write anything in this
+The two aspects below are always in my mind when I write anything for this
 library:
 1. as a computer vision scientist, understanding as many algorithms as possible and as deeply as possible is one of my responsibilities .